Smash Palace (rock band)

-Smash Palace are a power pop rock band currently based out of Southern New Jersey.
+Smash Palace are an American power pop rock band currently based out of Southern New Jersey.

 Pre-Smash Palace

 Brothers Stephen and Brian Butler originally led a new wave-power pop band called Quincy.
 The band recorded an LP for Columbia Records in 1980 and began to tour, but their momentum was curtailed when producer/performer Quincy Jones saw the name "Quincy" on the marquee at the Whisky a Go Go in Los Angeles, CA. He sent the band a trademark infringement cease-and-desist order and Quincy were no longer allowed to use the name and broke up soon afterward.
 Quincy did record one more EP for Columbia records but under the new name Lulu Temple.
 Stephen and Brian became unhappy with the direction that the band was taking and quit while the record was being recorded.
 The Lulu Temple EP was released in 1983.

 Smash Palace

 The Butler brothers quickly formed a new band, Smash Palace, and signed with Epic Records in 1985.
 The new line-up included Brian Butler (lead vocals), Stephen Butler (lead guitar and vocals), Phil Rizzo (bass guitar), Harry Lewis (drums) and Greg Persun (rhythm guitar).

 The band's first self-titled LP was released in the fall of 1985 along with an MTV video of the first single, "Living on the Borderline" (directed by Nigel Dick).

 Smash Palace then toured extensively throughout the United States and Canada with Mr. Mister and the Cruzados.
 Greg DiDonato (keyboards) joined the lineup for the tour.
 When Smash Palace's A&R man, Dick Wingate, left Epic Records in 1985, he asked the band to come on over to his new label, Polygram Records.
 Unfortunately, once the band left Epic, the offer from Polygram melted away.

 The band recorded demos for tracks that were intended for their second album, including "Cold Wind", "Girl with the Stars in Her Eyes", "Stranger Than Strange" and "I'll Be There" (which was later reworked and recorded on the band's Over the Top CD release in 2004) and these tracks were played on Philadelphia radio station WMMR-FM's local music program Street Beat, but never officially released.